Ultragliass/PirateTravel-client/README.md

-# Vacoronation - client
+# Pirate Travel - client

-this will be the client side for the Vacoronation project.
+this will be the client side for the Pirate Travel project.

 ## instructions